mansim07/dataplex-labs/lab1/README.md

 -  Grant permissions to the Cloud Logging sink’s Google Managed Service Account for the Central Operations Domain lake->Data Product zone->Audit Data asset
 -  Grant permissions to the DLP Google Managed Service Account for the Central Operations Domain lake->Data Product zone->DLP Reports  asset

-Step1: Open Cloud shell

-Step2: Provide editor access to all the domain service accounts to central managed dq reports.
+**Step1:** Provide editor access to all the domain service accounts to central managed dq reports.
 This will allow them to publish the data product dq results centrally.

 ```bash
 export central_dq_policy="{\"policy\":{